 In 1983, Peter formed a group in Wellington called PC Caulton and the Pickups.
 It consisted of Peter on guitar and vocals, Martin Hope on guitar and vocals, Andrew Forrer on bass, and Gary Young on drums.
 Martin Hope is best remembered from his time with the Fourmyula, while Andrew Forrer had previously been with Beech and in Australia in 1979 with 33° South.

-PC Caulton and the Pickups released one single in 1983 called "Take Me To The Cricket".
+PC Caulton and the Pickups released one single in 1983 on the Ode label called "Take Me To The Cricket".
 During their time Gary Young was replaced by Dave Williams, who in turn was replaced by Nick Pittman.
 Other members were Suzie Dickinson on vocals and Craig Reeves on guitar and keyboards.

 New Zealand Music